openstack/ironic-specs/priorities/stein-priorities.rst

 we currently have a few steps to surpass first.
 Namely the iPXE/PXE interface split and improved UEFI testing.

-The nature of this work is to enable an explict HTTP booting scenario where the booting node does not leverage PXE.
+The nature of this work is to enable an explicit HTTP booting scenario where the booting node does not leverage PXE.
 The story can be found at `story 2003934 <https://storyboard.openstack.org/#!/story/2003934>`_.